mass-project/mass_server/README.md

 ## Startup in development mode

 1. Change to the MASS server directory
-2. If you have created a virtual enviroment, run `source venv_mass/bin/activate` to activate it
+2. If you have created a virtual enviroment, run `source venv_mass/bin/activate` to activate it.
-3. Run `python mass_server_flask.py` to start up the MASS server in development mode
+3. Run `python mass_server_flask.py` to start up the MASS server in development mode.
+If any error is reported, make sure you have followed the **Prerequisites** section closely.

 ## Documentation